 The base rate is updated annually.
 The update is based on the projected change in the home health market basket, which measures changes in the prices of goods and services bought by home health agencies.
-The update for 2022 was 2.6 percent. ■
+The update for 2023 was 4.0 percent, though this update was offset by a 3.925 percent adjustment required by the Bipartisan Budget Act of 2018. ■

-The amount equals 0.41 times the standard base payment amount in 2022 adjusted by the wage index.
+The amount equals 0.41 times the standard base payment amount in 2023 adjusted by the wage index.